cuhtis/pymon/README.md

 * Able to custom specify a directory/path to monitor
 * Able to use regex to filter and match which files/directories to monitor
 * Use a configuration file or environment variables to preset your settings
-* Automated test suite using PyUnit/unittest
+* Automated test suite using PyUnit/unittest and Travis

 ## Installation